Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Red River Gorge Geological Area

-Rock formations in the middle of an isolated forest that feels like another world
+These rock formations in the middle of an isolated forest feel like another world.

 The sandstone bluffs at the Red River Gorge Geological Area